-It is an important factor to consider that airports require land areas comparable with those for highspeed railways, yet these areas are located straight near cities implying that they are more valuable.
+It is an important factor to consider that airports require land areas comparable with those for high-speed railways, yet these areas are located straight near cities implying that they are more valuable.

-A significant disadvantage of the air transport is that passengers and cargo are delivered exceptionally to one terminal, while STS train can deliver them to any intermediate station (the route may pass through 100 terminals and stations, or more).
+A significant disadvantage of the air transport is that passengers and cargo are delivered exceptionally to one terminal, while STS train can deliver them to any intermediate station.